Have you been told you have high cholesterol? Wondering how to get your numbers down?

 Soy products, beans and fish (which has a better fat composition than other animal products) are all great to incorporate into your diet.
-Introducing fish into your diet a couple times per week can make a noticeable difference.
+If you can’t go vegetarian, introducing fish—instead of meat—to your diet a couple times per week can make a noticeable difference.

 Any exercise is helpful, so don’t feel that you need to train like an athlete.
-Just 20 – 30 minutes per day of moderate activity has proven benefits.
+Just 20 to 30 minutes per day of moderate activity has proven benefits.
 The key is to get your pulse and breathing elevated, but there is no need to push yourself to extremes.

 Are you overweight?
 Do you have diabetes or high blood pressure?
 And do any of these conditions run in your family?

-If you have high cholesterol, high blood pressure and/or diabetes, it’s important to speak with a physician to create a personalized treatment plan that works for you.
+If you have high cholesterol, high blood pressure or diabetes, it’s important to consult with your medical team to create a personalized treatment plan that works for you.

 Your doctor will conduct an individualized risk assessment and help you determine what might work best for you.
 And a dietitian will help you craft a strong strategy for success.